hjrayd/Glossaire/README.md

 b.
 To execute serve-side code
 c.
 To manage databases
 4)	What is the difference between GET and POST methods in HTTP ?
 a.
-GET retrieves data from a server, while POST submits data to a server
+GET retrieves data from a server, while POST submits data to a server X
 b.
 GET submits data to a server, while POST retrieves data from a server
 c.
 GET and POST methods are interchangeable
 5)	What is the purpose of version control systems (e.g., Git) in web development ?
 a.
-To track changes and manage collaborative development
+To track changes and manage collaborative development X
 b.
 To optimize website loading speed
 c.
 To handle server-side scripting
 6)	What is the purpose of a framework in web development ?